jaheyns/CfdOF/README.md

 or the links above.

-Set the OpenFOAM install directory in the preferences panel - examples of typical install locations are /opt/openfoam7 or /home/user/OpenFOAM/OpenFOAM-7.x (It will be automatically detected in common default install locations.)
+Set the OpenFOAM install directory in the preferences panel - examples of typical install locations are /opt/openfoam8 or /home/user/OpenFOAM/OpenFOAM-8.x (It will be automatically detected in common default install locations).
 Note that if you have loaded the desired OpenFOAM environment already, the installation path must be left blank to use this.
 This also applies in the case of the Debian OpenFOAM package which is integrated into